March 24th, 2014

 Finding Pictorial Sources Online - This talk looks at the range of online resources for locating illustrations, photographs and other pictorial sources for family and local history research.

-Google Your Family Tree: Tips & Tricks – This talk looks at basic search strategies and how researchers can maximise their search results.
-It also addresses more advances searching using Alerts, Library, Images, Videos and Maps.
+Google Tools for Genealogy: Are You Making the Most of Google – This talk looks briefly at basic search strategies and how researchers can maximise their search results.
+It also addresses more advanced tools such as Alerts, Blogs, Books, Library, Images, Videos, Maps and Picasa.

 It’s Not All Online: Where Else Can I Look - This talk is a reminder that not everything is online and that researchers still need to use archives, libraries, historical societies and museums, genealogy and family history societies and so on.